saragarcia1989/Expedia-test/READ.md

 Documentation
 -------------

 This project contains an automated test for the website www.expedia.com.
-It is runnable in Chrome and has the following scenario:
+It is runnable in Chrome and Firefox, and has the following scenario:

 1. Go to site http://www.expedia.com